 The tour is 12 days in duration including international flights.
+Please note that depending on flight schedules passengers may arrive/depart on Day 2.

 Travellers booked on 'Land Only, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
 Please advise your international flight times to reservations.
 Join the tour on Day One in Saigon and end the tour on Day 11 in Hanoi.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.